34 animals of the Galapagos Islands – where and when to find them

 Galapagos Sea Lions

-You can see them everywhere at every time of the year.
+You can see them everywhere at any time of the year.
 The local people sometimes complain about their arrogance and smell.
 In Isabella Island, they would sit on chairs that are supposed to be for people to hang out on the beach.
-But Sea Lions would just come over scream at you and jump on the chairs.
-I just found them hilarious and funny creature.
-I don’t want to know what they think of us human.
+But Sea Lions would just come over, scream at you, and jump on the chairs.
+I just found them hilarious and funny creatures.
+I don’t want to know what they think of us humans.

 They don’t care about your presence at all.
-I kind of understand them as the human being came after and kind of invaded their territory.
+I understand them as human beings who came after and invaded their territory.

 They give birth in September and October, so when I was there in November I enjoyed the interaction with the curious little babies.
 Especially on Carola bay beach in San Cristobal, they would run to you.
 You need to be careful though and not let them touch you.

-Because in the first 3 years if they get in physical contact with a human being their mother would not recognize them anymore and won’t feed them.
+Because in the first 3 years, if they get in physical contact with a human being, their mother will not recognize them anymore and won’t feed them.
 I know the temptation of cuddling one is strong but that would literally kill them for starvation.
 So please mind that.

 Galapagos Fur Sea Lion